 Are you committed to making a difference and being part of something bigger?

 WMMC is proud to offer Job Shadowing, Observation and Internship opportunities!
 There are both clinical and non-clinical opportunities in many of our clinics and departments.
 If you are interested in learning something new, strengthening your skills or just seeking out a new opportunity, please complete the necessary packets and a representative will contact you to arrange the following steps.
-For questions or concerns, visit our Internship Program Application page.

 Certified medical assistants are in high demand across the country.
 Students who complete our16-week Medical Assistant (MA) training program and pass their Certified Clinical Medical Assistant (CCMA) exam will earn their CCMA certification and will be immediately interviewed for employment at WMMC’s clinic locations in Warrensburg, Higginsville, Concordia and Knob Noster, MO.

 Through a curriculum that focuses on leadership, patient safety, professional role and skills, this program is designed to support and assist newly licensed nurses during their first year of practice.